hey-granth/stockway/accounts/API.md

 ## Authentication Endpoints

-All authentication is handled through Supabase using phone number and OTP (One-Time Password).
+All authentication is handled through Supabase using email and OTP (One-Time Password).

 ### Base URL
 ```
-/api/accounts/
+/api/auth/
 ```

 ### Notes